 the dominant obesity rhetoric of our time.
 I even found myself

 having a few lightbulb moments along the way too.

-Acceptable Prejudice? tells the stories of fat people in our
+Acceptable Prejudice? tells the stories of fat people in our voices,

 with honesty and clarity while asking the questions the dominant rhetoric refuses to ask.